 Of course we have a responsibility to keep them well and to help them live with Coeliac Disease.
 But children grow up really fast.
 We wouldn’t be doing them any favours if we didn’t let them develop their independence.
 For Coeliac children, that includes helping them to develop the confidence to look after themselves… To be safe, happy, healthy and positive about their diagnosis and to embrace all that being gluten free brings… its limitations and benefits.

 Gluten free kids need to learn how to make informed decisions about what they eat… About when to say ‘no thanks’ and how to be sure that the food they eat is safe.
 It’s our job to give them the confidence to get on with being kids without worrying about their health.
 And to help them to grow through the teenage years and into adulthood, as independent, food-enjoying people.

 Why did I Write This Guide to Parenting a Coeliac Child?

-As the parent of a Coeliac child, this Guide is written from personal experience and reflection.
+As the parent of a Coeliac child (with over ten years experience), this Guide is written from personal experience and reflection.
 It aims to share the wisdom gathered in our Coeliac journey.
 We hope doing so will make things a little bit easier and less anxious for other parents facing the same dilemmas and decisions as they move from diagnosis to a new normality.

 Although written from personal experience, I also know from discussion groups that our story is a familiar one.
 Our experiences are replicated by many other parents, gluten free children and families who live with Coeliac Disease… This is the guide I wish I had had at diagnosis.